MuhammadFarag/hello-kotlin/README.md

 ```kotlin
 val x:String? = null
 ```
-By adding `?` after your type on declaration, it let's the compiler know that you have no clue.
+By adding `?` after your type on declaration, it lets the compiler know that you have no clue.
 Using the analogy to Scala.
 This is like declaring an `Option` which maybe hold a value (i.e. `Some`) or be `null` (i.e. `None`)

-The following wil still return a nullable, but you are forced to do the null check
+The following will still return a nullable, but you are forced to do the null check

 ```kotlin
 val stillNullable:String? = if (nullableVariable != null) nullableVariable.toUpperCase() else null
 ```

-This pattern is so common that it has its own operator, this is exactly equivelant to
+This pattern is so common that it has its own operator, this is exactly equivalent to
 ```kotlin
 val stillNullable:String? = nullableVariable?.toUpperCase()
 ```